Turquoise water and small islands in Chalk Sound

 When launching and moving between the small islands, beware of the razor-sharp limestone ironshore formations at the water’s edge, as they can easily cause lacerations and damage your watercraft.

 Left: This twin-engine airplane wreck is another interesting feature in Chalk Sound.
-Right: Kayaking in Chalk Sound.
+Right: The national park has a large number of small uninhabited limestone islands.

 Kayak and Paddleboard Rentals